cloudmesh/technologies/chapters/tech/nimbus.md

 machines so that they work in tandem and complete their individual tasks to get final task done in most time and resource efficient manner.
-This way users have control over how and when their computational tasks are completed. [@fa18-523-65-nimbus-1] Nimbus provides speed by providing readymade execution templates and running efficient tasks in C++. [@fa18-523-65-nimbus-2] One of many famous use cases for Nimbus is STAR nuclear physics experiment.
-Nimbus was used to perform complex and otherwise time-consuming computations by using virtual machines across cloud. [@fa18-523-65-nimbus-3]
+This way users have control over how and when their computational tasks are completed [@fa18-523-65-nimbus-1].
+Nimbus provides speed by providing readymade execution templates and running efficient tasks in C++ [@fa18-523-65-nimbus-2].
+One of many famous use cases for Nimbus is STAR nuclear physics experiment.
+Nimbus was used to perform complex and otherwise time-consuming computations by using virtual machines across cloud [@fa18-523-65-nimbus-3].